-On December 27th, 2013, Harvey John Waugh was installed as the 88th Grand Master of Masons in Massachusetts.
+On December 28th, 2015, Harvey John Waugh was installed for a third term as the 88th Grand Master of Masons in Massachusetts.
 Waugh is following in the footsteps of Past Grand Masters like Paul Revere and General Joseph Warren.
 The office of Grand Master is a volunteer position; the Grand Master is elected and installed on an annual basis.
-Tradition dictates that first-year Grand Masters are re-elected for a second and third year before another new Grand Master is elected.
+Tradition dictates that Grand Masters are re-elected for a second and third year before another new Grand Master is elected.

 The second responsibility he has is leading the business of the Grand Lodge: